andebetT/Bharat/README.md

 - **Python**: The app's core functionality is built using the Python programming language, ensuring reliable and efficient performance.
 - **Flask**: The popular Python web framework, Flask, powers the app's server-side logic and API integrations.
 - **OpenWeatherMap API**: This comprehensive weather data API provides the real-time and forecast information displayed in the app.
-- **HTML/CSS/JavaScript**: The front-end of the app is crafted using these standard web development technologies, resulting in an engaging and interactive user experience.
 - **Git**: Version control and collaboration are managed using the Git distributed version control system.